 Crete is an island with which you will fall in love.
 And like in most love stories, you want to hold on to something that reminds you of the great you had.
 Cretan souvenirs can be the ideal match for a perfect reminder or a lovely gift.
 Keep reading to discover more than 20 of the most stunning and unique souvenirs from Crete.

-Disclaimer: Posts include affiliate links to products or services.
-I might earn a commission if you make a purchase, at no extra cost to you.
+Posts include affiliate links to products or services.
+I might earn a commission if you make a purchase.

 Best Souvenirs From Crete

-If you still have no idea what to bring back home with you after your travels, here are the best souvenirs from Crete to remember your time on the island!
+If you still have no idea what to bring home after your travels, this guide comes to the rescue!

 Ceramics

-Either it is for cooking, storing food, or decorating your home, you will love those earthly creations.
+Whether for cooking, storing food, or decorating your home, you will love those earthly creations.
+Artists use water and earth to create ceramics.
+At the right proportion, mud can take any shape.

 Leather Sandals